industrial-edge/jenkins-cicd/README.md

   - [Industrial Edge landing page](https://new.siemens.com/global/en/products/automation/topic-areas/industrial-edge/simatic-edge.html)

 ## Contribution
 Thanks for your interest in contributing.
-Anybody is free to report bugs, unclear documenation, and other problems regarding this repository in the Issues section or, even better, is free to propose any changes to this repository using Merge Requests.
+Anybody is free to report bugs, unclear documentation, and other problems regarding this repository in the Issues section or, even better, is free to propose any changes to this repository using Merge Requests.

 ## Licence & Legal Information
 Please read the [Legal information](LICENSE.md)